Our philosophy and process

 Yield discipline

-Every new holding in a global equity income portfolio typically has a prospective yield 25% greater than the index at the point of purchase.
-Any holding whose prospective yield falls below the comparative index yield will trigger our sale discipline process.*
+Every new holding in a global equity income portfolio typically has a prospective yield 25% greater than the benchmark at the point of purchase.
+Any holding whose prospective yield falls below the benchmark yield will trigger our sale discipline process.

 Literature